 Abilities Tennis of North Carolina is a local non-profit organization offering free tennis lessons and competitive opportunities for individuals with disabilities.
 Experienced volunteers will lead the lessons.
-Equipment is provided and all levels of experience welcome.
+Equipment is provided, and all levels of experience are welcome.
 The program is hosted at Millbrook Exchange Tennis Center.

-We partner with Cary Academy to offer the Snowflake Ball, a semi-formal dance, each January.
-The proceeds from the Snowflake Ball are donated to Specialized Recreation Services to provide scholarships.
+We partner with Cary Academy to offer the Snowflake Ball, a semiformal dance, each January.
+The proceeds from the Snowflake Ball are donated to Specialized Recreation Services in order to provide scholarships.

 The Raleigh Sidewinders Quad Rugby Team is eastern North Carolina's only wheelchair rugby organization and is sponsored by the North Carolina Spinal Cord Injury Association.
 The program is hosted at Barwell Road Community Center.

 Triangle Taiko provides free Taiko drumming classes for teens and adults with developmental and physical disabilities.
-Through this program, participants will increase their physical fitness level while learning the history and art of Taiko drumming.
+Through this program, participants will increase their physical fitness levels while learning the history and art of taiko drumming.
 The program is hosted at Carolina Pines Community Center.